-In order to ensure a meaningful comparison between benefits and costs, it is important that all monetized values used in a BCA be expressed in common terms; however, data obtained for use in BCAs is sometimes expressed in nominal dollars from several different years.
+In order to ensure a meaningful comparison between benefits and costs, it is important that all monetized values used in a BCA be expressed in common terms; however, data obtained for use in BCAs is sometimes cases, and to the extent possible, applicants should document how the specific improvements proposed in the application are expected to facilitate the projected development (such as by lowering travel time costs or operating costs) and how this will lead to increased use of the improved transportation facility, as well as the expected timing of those impacts.

+expressed in nominal dollars from several different years.
 Nominal dollars reflect the effects of inflation over time and are sometimes also called current or year of expenditure (YOE) dollars.
-Such values must be converted to real dollars (also referred to as constant dollars), using a common base year, to net out the effects of inflation.
-For FY 2023, USDOT recommends that applicants present all cost and benefit values in 2021 dollars.
+YOE dollars are used for budgeting purpose for projects whose expenditures are expected to occur over multiple years in the future.
+Those values must be converted to real dollars (also referred to as constant dollars), using a common base year, to net out the effects of inflation prior to use in BCA.
+For FY 2024, USDOT recommends that applicants present all cost and benefit values in 2022 dollars.

-OMB Circular A-94 and OMB Circular A-4 recommend using the Gross Domestic Product (GDP) Deflator as a general method of converting nominal dollars into real dollars.
+OMB Circular A-94 recommends using the Gross Domestic Product (GDP) Deflator as a general method of converting nominal dollars into real dollars.
 The GDP Deflator captures the changes in the value of a dollar over time by considering changes in the prices of all goods and services in the U.S. economy.
-Table A-7 in Appendix A provides values based on this index that could be used to adjust the values of any project costs incurred in prior years to 2021 dollars.
+Table A-7 in Appendix A provides values based on this index that could be used to adjust the values of any project costs incurred in prior years to 2022 dollars.
 Appendix B also provides a sample calculation for making inflation adjustments.
 If an applicant would like to use another commonly used deflator, such as the Consumer Price Index, the applicant should explicitly indicate that and provide the index values used to make the adjustments.